gnachman/iterm2-website/source/_includes/3.3/documentation-scripting-fundamentals.md

 <a name="setting-user-defined-variables" />
 ## Setting User-Defined Variables

+You can set user-defined variables that are attached to a session.
+These always begin with `user.`.
+For example, `user.gitBranch`.

 ### Shell Integration

 The easiest way to set a user-defined variable is with shell integration.